wala/wala.github.io/ariadne.md

 # WALA Ariadne

 ## What is it?
-WALA Ariadne uses static analayis of python for TensorFlow to give machine learning practitioners the modern software development support.
+WALA Ariadne uses static analayis of Python for TensorFlow to give machine learning practitioners modern software development support.
 The video below gives a flavor of Ariadne:
 * Integrated into common IDEs, such as JupyterLab
 * Information loads asynchronously, displaying when available